|Arrival at CDG T2||Get to Train Station||Station Photos||Money, Left Luggage|

 The first Paris city centre station will be Gare du Nord, requiring about 30 minutes for the voyage from Airport CDG Terminal 2.
 Paris stations along the RER B line after Gare du Nord will be Chatelet Les Halles, St. Michel-Notre Dame, Luxembourg, Port Royal, Denfert Rochereau and Cité Universitaire.

-Gares360.com has produced a virtual photo visit of CDG Terminal 2 train station, allowing you to visually see the 5 levels of the train station.
+Gares360.com has produced a virtual photo visit of CDG Terminal 2 train station, allowing you to visually see all levels of the train station.
 Select the level & vantage point you wish to see on the bottom right hand corner of the screen.